-For about 15 years Tim Otto Roth has worked on shadowgraphs respectively photograms and belongs now to the few leading adepts of that medial outlaw.
-He studied among others with Floris M. Neusüss, whose anthological work he continues in the new form of the portal www.photogram.org and with numerous publications.
-After his art studies Roth also received with a theoretical scholarly piece on shadowgraphy a final degree in the Theory of Visual Communication.
+For about 15 years Dr. Tim Otto Roth has worked on shadowgraphs respectively photograms and belongs now to the few leading adepts of that medial outlaw.
+He studied among others with Floris M. Neusüss, whose anthological work he continues in the new form of the portal www.shadowgraph.org and with numerous publications.
+Further fields of Roth's interests, who holds a PhD in art and science history, are among others in astrophysics and self-organization.

 In 2001/02 he was guest lecturer in Madrid und Valencia (E).
-2004/05 he gave courses and lectures at the Kunsthochschule Kassel.
+He gave courses and lectures at the Kunsthochschule Kassel in 2004/05 and at Folkwang University Essen in 2016/17..
 Together with Peter Weibel he was chairman of the symposium “The Photogram.
 Light, Trace and Shadow” at the Center for Arts and Media ZKM Karlsruhe (D) in 2006.
 He curated in 2007 the photogram film program in the context of the photogram exhibition kamera_los at the Museum der Modern in Salzburg (A).
 In his publications he opens up new shadowgraphic terrain.
-In winter 2014 he defended succesfully his dissertation on a phenomenology of shadow pictures at the Academy of Media Arts Cologne ( description), which was supervised by Prof. Dr. Hans Ulrich Reck (KHM) and Prof. Dr. Klaus Hentschel (Universität Stuttgart).
+In 2015 his dissertion as the 500 pages book Körper.
+Projektion.
+Bild – eine Kulturgeschichte der Schattenbilder, Paderborn (Fink)..

 = Research in Shadow Pictures